 QWERTY Wireless Keyboard

 With our Optimized programmer keyboard we’ve actually totally redesigned the concept of what a keyboard in the 21st Century should be.
 We were essentially looking for a design that would lead to increased user work productivity.
-We chose to develop a radical new ergonomic design because we felt that the time was right to challenge the dominance of the QWERTY keyboard standard, which previously originated as a late 19th century design for mechanical typewriters.

 Let’s now look more closely at the many benefits of our keyboards.